-I had actually saved up quite a bit of money by 2008, and was considering going back to school for biochemistry.
-But leaving my easy, modest-paying job as a full-time accounting lecturer was a difficult choice.
-Moreover, if I started college again, I’d have to start with Chemistry 1.
+I had saved up quite a bit of money by 2008 and was considering going back to school for biochemistry.
+But leaving my low-stress, modest-paying job as a full-time accounting lecturer was a difficult choice.
+Moreover, if I started college again, I’d have to start at the beginning of the science curriculum with Chemistry 1.
 To complete biochemistry undergraduate studies, I had a whole year of General Chemistry, then a year of organic chemistry, then a year of biochemistry, not to mention other courses.
 It would take at least three years!
 So I made a deal with myself.
 During a long summer break from teaching accounting classes, I learned there was a way to get credit for the whole first year of college chemistry courses (called “CLEP” testing).
 The deal I made with myself was this:

 “This summer, while on teaching break, I’ll try to test out of the first year of chemistry (chemistry 1 and 2).
 If I’m successful, I’ll quit my job and go back to school for biochemistry”.

 I had never taken a chemistry course before, so it seemed a little daunting.
 But I was very, very determined.
-For 12-hours per day over 11 days, I studied the topics in the syllabi for Chemistry 1 and 2, and ultimately passed the CLEP test for chemistry 1 and 2 that summer.
-I followed-through on my commitment: I quit my job teaching college accounting, and enrolled in the biochemistry curriculum at the University of Toledo in the autumn of 2008.
+For 12-hours per day for 11 days straight, I studied the topics in the syllabi for Chemistry 1 and 2.
+On the first try, I passed the CLEP test for both chemistry 1 and 2 that summer.
+I followed-through on my commitment: I quit my job teaching college accounting and enrolled in the biochemistry curriculum at the University of Toledo in the autumn of 2008.

 Going back to college to study biochemistry

-I completed my undergraduate biochemistry education in April 2010, at which point I had to decide whether I was going to accept a PhD program offer I had applied for, or if I was going to work for Aubrey at his research foundation in Mountain View, California.
-I decided to work for Aubrey, and moved to Mountain View in June 2010.
-I worked in the SENS research lab from 2010 through 2012 as a lab researcher, focusing on cleaning out cells in the eye that accumulated material they could degrade, and this appeared to cause macular degeneration.
-I also spent time studying atherosclerosis and trying to find ways to clean the cholesterol and fat out of clogged arteries which appears to be the causative factor in the #1 cause of human death in the world–ischemic heart disease–which kills about about 15 million people (about 26% of all human deaths; World Health Organization).
+I completed my undergraduate biochemistry education in April 2010, at which point I had to decide whether I was going to accept a PhD program offer I had applied for or if I was going to work for Aubrey at his research foundation in Mountain View, California.
+I decided to work for Aubrey and moved to Mountain View in June 2010.
+I worked in the SENS research lab from 2010 through 2012 as a lab researcher, focusing on cleaning out cells in the eye that accumulated material they couldn’t degrade (this material appeared to cause macular degeneration).
+I also spent time studying atherosclerosis, trying to find ways to clean the cholesterol and fat out of clogged arteries which appears to be the causative factor in the #1 cause of human death in the world—ischemic heart disease—which kills about about 15 million people per year (about 26% of all human deaths per year; see World Health Organization).

 Controllable risk factors for early death

-For example, one remarkable study assessed the difference in risk for heart disease or heart attack based on four of a person’s controllable risk factors:
+For example, one remarkable study assessed the difference in the lifetime risk for heart disease or heart attack based on four of a person’s controllable risk factors:

 - Total cholesterol level